View on GitHub

 MSI signing was possible thanks to the work done by the osslsigncode and Apache POI projects.

-Jsign includes contributions from Emmanuel Bourg, Florent Daigniere, Michael Szediwy, Michael Peterson, Markus Kilås, Erwin Tratar, Björn Kautler, Joseph Lee, Maria Merkel, Vincent Malmedy and Sebastian Stamm.
+Jsign includes contributions from Emmanuel Bourg, Florent Daigniere, Michael Szediwy, Michael Peterson, Markus Kilås, Erwin Tratar, Björn Kautler, Joseph Lee, Maria Merkel, Vincent Malmedy, Sebastian Müller, Sebastian Stamm and Eatay Mizrachi.

 Contact